Human-aligned AI Model Cards with Weighted Hierarchy Architecture: Methodology

 \subsubsection{Module baseline (operational heuristic)}

 Let $S_M=\sum_{i\in M}s_i$ be the total attainable prior for module $M$.
 We define a baseline threshold

 where $O_M/O_{\text{All}}$ reflects \emph{observed coverage in practice} (how often parameters in $M$ are documented across the corpus), and $A_M/A_{\text{All}}$ reflects the module's \emph{design capacity} (its share of the overall parameter space).
 The constant $1/2$ places the threshold in a stable, interpretable band within $(0,S_M]$.
-This baseline is an operational heuristic---grounded in practice and scope---rather than a learned model.

 Within a project, treat each parameter as documented or not documented.
 A parameter is counted as documented if it contains substantive content or a verifiable evidence link (placeholders do not count).
 Compute the \emph{cumulative prior of documented parameters} by summing $s_i$ over the parameters in $M$ that are present \emph{(i.e., add up the reference weights $s_i$ only for the parameters that are marked as present)}.
 A module $M$ is deemed \emph{sufficient} when this cumulative prior meets or exceeds $\mathrm{BaselineScore}(M)$.
 Intuitively, a module passes when the documented parameters collectively cover enough of the prior mass to be credible relative to both community practice and the module's design space.